dhowe/spectre/server/README.md

-Insert info about running server processes here
+Insert info about starting, stopping, and testing server components here